tlevine/rectangle-traversal/readme.md

 ### Room setup

+A long table was placed in the middle of the room.
+Two beers were placed at one corner, and an "X" was drawn on the floor at the opposite corner.

 ### Participants

 Participants were recruited at a [frat party, picnic, &c.] in [place]; they were offered a beer in return for participation in a one-minute experiment.
 [Demographics].

+### Procedure

+Participants were asked to stand at the X and were given the following directions.

+1. Do not start walking until I say "start".
+2. There are two beers at the opposite corner of the table.
+3. When I tell you, walk to the opposite corner of the table, and pick up the beers.
+4. After you pick them up, bring them back here, and put either one on this "X".
+5. You may keep the other beer.

+After giving these directions, the experimentor asked "Do these directions make sense?" and clarified any resulting misunderstandings.
+Once the directions were clear, the experimentor told the participants, "Please start."

+### Interventions